jarusll/the-logs/index.md

 I got the Oracle free forever VPS.
 I'll setup hosting my website on it.
 If everything goes well, I'll setup a git instance as well.
 All of this using tailscale.

+I don't see any point in having `fragments`.
+I'll merge it asap.

 # 2022-05-28

 I am totally skipping over shared memory model in concurrency.
 Its too tedious and I'll never use it IRL.